LinuxForHealth/hl7v2-fhir-converter/TEMPLATING.md

 ```

 ### Expressions Types
 The extraction logic for each field can be defined by using expressions.
-This component supports 4 different type of expressions.
+This component supports several different types of expressions.
 All expressions have the following attributes:
 * type: DEFAULT - Object <br>
   Represents the class type for the final return value extracted for the field.
 * specs: DEFAULT - NONE<br>